 Freight Australia sought to rebuild their series one X Class into 3000hp locomotives for standard and broad gauge traffic, and they succeeded with the XR Class, built “in house” at their South Dynon Workshops.
 With X31 set aside for eventual preservation, they set about rebuilding X32-X36 and series two unit X38 (with the planned rebuild of X36 into XR556 never occurring).
 Further to these six rebuilds, another three were built from new to the same specifications (as were three cab-less versions, becoming the XRB Class).
 Aside from a handful of workings into NSW and a brief period on export grain based out of Newcastle, the class largely remains working broad gauge freight in Victoria.

 As part of the QRNational takeover of Northern Rivers Railroad to form Interail, QRNational inherited a number of 49 Class locomotives purchased by Northern Rivers Railroad from the NSW State Rail Authority.
 Rather than reactivating these locomotives, QRNational instead used the standard gauge bogies as part of a rebuild program for a number of stored 1502 Class units (which were both younger and stronger than the 49 Class), which included the removal of the short hood and a new cab.
 The first two locomotives were delivered with the drivers controls on the right-hand side of the cab (as is standard in Queensland), while the other four units were delivered with their driving controls on the standard (left-hand) side.

 The units were mostly used on push-pull coal trains from Duralie to Stratford on the North Coast Line and from Newstan to Vales Point Power Station on the Short North (the latter contract having finished in 2008).
-More recently, a number of members of the class have been seen on hire to Freightliner to replace GL class locomotives out for maintenence.
+Freightliner (now OneRail) used a handful of 423 Class for a short period prior to the long-term lease of CF Class for their Wee Waa container train.

 NREC – RL Class (2005)